Paredes de Coura

 Monção

-Monção is delimited by the fertile Minho river and the rugged Peneda and Extremo mountains.
-Its privileged location has meant that its valleys were f…
+Monção is bounded by the fertile Minho River and the rugged Peneda mountains.
+Its privileged location meant that its valleys were sought after for ag…